 Motorcycle Accidents Near Driveways

 A significant risk for motorcycle drivers and passengers are accidents that occur when a car or truck enters the highway from a private or commercial driveway.
 Tennessee law requires drivers who enter a public highway from a private or commercial driveway to exercise reasonable care before they do so.
 This requires drivers look both ways and ascertain whether they can enter the public roadway without presenting a danger to any other person who is lawfully on the roadway.
 The failure to do so is negligence.
 So if a driver pulls out from a driveway and into the path of a motorcycle causing an accident, with few exceptions, the motorcyclist will have a claim against the other driver and should seek legal assistance.

 It is rarely a valid, complete excuse for a driver to claim his or her view was blocked and therefore he or she could not see the motorcyclist.
 Once again, the law requires all drivers to use reasonable care, and if your view is blocked by the presence of a sign or shrubbery, it is unreasonable to assume it is safe for you to proceed into the roadway.
 Instead, reasonable care requires you to continue to edge out until your view down the roadway is unobstructed.
-Of course, if the driver is also the property owner who created the obstruction (for example, an oversize mailbox), or permitted the obstruction to occur (through not trimming trees or bushes on the driver's property), these would be further acts of negligence on the part of the driver.
+Of course, if the driver is also the property owner who created the obstruction (for example, an oversize mailbox), or permitted the obstruction to occur (through not trimming trees or bushes on the driver's property), these would be further acts of negligence.

 - Motorcycle Accidents at Intersections